-The Transnational Volume 5 is available right now!
-You can order the current issue on Amazon, Thalia and eBay.
+The Transnational Volume 7 is available on BoD (German bookstore), Amazon, Thalia and eBay right now.

 Many thanks to our contributing authors: